 The Symplicity Spyral™ system is comprised of the Symplicity Spyral™ multi-electrode renal denervation catheter and the Symplicity G3™ renal denervation RF generator.

 Patients whose blood pressure is difficult to control may have an overactive sympathetic nervous system.
 The Symplicity™ procedure aims to suppress this inappropriately elevated sympathetic drive.
-The Symplicity Spyral™ system offers a versatile, simple, and minimally invasive method to perform renal denervation.§,7
+The Symplicity Spyral™ system offers a versatile, simple, and minimally invasive method to perform renal denervation.§,8

 Patient selection considerations

-Consider patients who opt for the Symplicity™ procedure following shared decision-making and an attempt at lifestyle modifications and medical therapy.
+Your patients may benefit from the Symplicity™ procedure if they have uncontrolled hypertension and are willing to undergo an interventional procedure following shared decision-making and an attempt at lifestyle modifications and medical therapy.

 We‘re here for you at every turn.